-Disability and Adjustment tool
+Disability and Adjustment tools

-If you are unsure about the type of supports that might be beneficial to your employees, the Disability and Adjustment tool on the JobAccess website is a good starting point.
+If you are unsure about the type of supports that might be beneficial to your employees, workplace accessibility information on the JobAccess website is a good starting point.

 The following disability types and diagnosis are consistent with those represented in the majority of applications for workplace modification assessment through JobAccess and the Employment Assistance Fund.